oar-team/oar/Docs/html/doc_mechanisms.rst

 ---------------

 Besteffort jobs are scheduled in the besteffort queue.
-Their particularity is that they are deleted if another not besteffort job want resources where they are running.
+Their particularity is that they are deleted if another not besteffort job wants resources where they are running.

 For example you can use this feature to maximize the use of your cluster with